 What Can I Do to Preserve My Vision?

-Eating an antioxidant-rich diet, managing conditions that affect your vision, and wearing protective glasses are vital in preserving your vision.
+Eating antioxidant-rich foods can be effective to beat dementia.
+Also, managing conditions that affect your vision, and wearing protective glasses are vital in preserving your vision.
 It is advised to get a comprehensive eye exam every two years and more often if you have already experienced visual defects.
 When having vision problems, consult your ophthalmologist.

 Although the exact cause of Alzheimer’s is unknown, we know that it dramatically affects the brain’s functioning.
 It results in a progressive deterioration in memory, thinking, and reasoning skills.
 There are ten early signs of Alzheimer’s that some may assume as ordinary age-related changes in seniors.
 They are as follows:

 Patients with Alzheimer’s often forget recent information, events, and important dates.
 They also tend to forget the names of colleagues, friends, and loved ones.
 Other symptoms include repeating the same question or information without realizing it.